mattdinthehouse/WooCommerce-Basic-Wishlist/readme.txt

 = Can I customize the wishlist page? =

 Yes.
-This plugin uses the same template override mechanism as normal WooCommerce so you can copy-paste template files from the plugins templates/ folder into your theme's woocommerce/ folder.
+This plugin uses the same template override mechanism as normal WooCommerce so you can copy-paste template files from the plugin's templates/ folder into your theme's woocommerce/ folder.

 = Wishlist page doesn't show or returns a 404 error? =